tarwn/lessthandot-hugo/blogs/content/posts/2013-11-22-software-youre-doing-it-wrong.md

 Because most software sucks.

-Most software seems to have lost sight of what it is trying to achieve or has chosen mediocrity in order to kick something out the door and label the work “done”.
-Unfortunately this is the kind of “done” that ends in contract and scope arguments, with overtime paid to the developers and a customer unable to do critical parts of their business.
-That kind of “done”.
+Most software seems to have lost sight of what it is trying to achieve or has chosen mediocrity in order to kick something out the door and label the work "done".
+Unfortunately this is the kind of "done" that ends in contract and scope arguments, with overtime paid to the developers and a customer unable to do critical parts of their business.
+That kind of "done".

 The purpose of software is to do work for systems or people.